Letcombe F.C.: History

 The 1969–70 season saw Letcome finish bottom of Division Two.
 They finished bottom again in 1971–72 and were relegated to Division Three.
 Despite finishing in the top half of Division Three in 1973–74, the club were relegated to Division Four.
 The following season saw them finish second-from-bottom of Division Four, resulting in relegation to Division Five.
 In 1977–78 the club finished third in Division Five and were promoted to Division Four.
 They were promoted again the following season after another third-place finish, moving back up to Division Three.

 In 1983–84 Letcome were Division Three runners-up, earning promotion to Division Two.
 The following season saw them win the Division Two title and promotion to Division One.
 In 1989–90 the club were Division One champions, remaining unbeaten during the league season.
 They then moved up to Division One of the Chiltonian League.
 The club won Division One at the first attempt, earning promotion to the Premier Division.

 In 1993 Letcome transferred to Division One of the Hellenic League.
 When the league was restructured in 2000, they were placed in Division One West, before being transferred to Division One East in 2002.
 The club were Division One East runners-up in 2003–04, but were unable to take promotion due to a lack of floodlights at their ground.
 Three seasons later they were moved back into the West division, where the club remained until being moved back into the East division in 2011.
 In 2012 they were moved back to Division One West.
 At the end of the 2017–18 season the club were demoted to Division Two West due to the ground not meeting the requirements for their level.
 However, the club withdrew from the league shortly before the start of the 2018–19 season, with the first team taking over from the reserves in Division Three of the North Berks League.

 Letcome won Division Three at the first attempt, and transferred to Division Two West of the Hellenic League.
 After one season they were moved to Division Two South.
 After finishing as runners-up in Division Two South in 2022–23 they were transferred to Division Two Central, which they won the following season.
+In 2024 they transferred to the Premier Division of the Wiltshire League.